agnesbn/VIS_assignment1/README.md

 ## 4. Usage
 Put the flower images into the `in` folder.

+The data can be downloaded on https://www.robots.ox.ac.uk/~vgg/data/flowers/102/ by clicking on *1.
+Dataset images* under *Downloads*.

 Before running the script, run the following in the Terminal:
 ```
 pip install --upgrade pip